 Beans: To heat or not to heat is up to you (I typically don’t).
 If heating, place beans with juices in small pan and heat over medium until warm.
 If not heating, drain and rinse beans well.

-To serve: In serving bowl, place about 1 cup cooked quinoa, 3/4 – 1 cup beans, fill the rest in with kale.
-If using a extra large bowl, I’ll do 1/4 quinoa, 1/4 with beans and the other 1/2 I fill with kale.
+To serve: In serving bowl, place about 3/4 – 1 cup cooked quinoa, 1/3 of the beans, 1/3 of the kale.
 Top with pico de gallo, avocado and chipotle tahini sauce.
-A few smashed tortilla chips or pepitas (pumpkin seeds) sprinkled over top would also be a nice crunchy addition.
+Add a few smashed tortilla chips or pepitas (pumpkin seeds) sprinkled over top for a crunchy addition.
 Mix it all together and enjoy!

 Simplify this by using your favorite ready-made pico de gallo.